 Let's re-watch the scene first and then we'll go through it in detail.

 The manure, the broken carrot, the dialogue — all tell us that this scene is funny and light hearted.

 The viewer can relax… right?

-Peter Jackson decides to frame Frodo in a close-up single & uses a shallow focus.
+Peter Jackson decides to frame Frodo in a close-up single with shallow focus.
 The movement here is rounded, rather than perfectly lateral.
 This helps to enclose him.
 Lateral movement wouldn’t get the same result.

 Frodo has a separate feeling from his friends, so Jackson isolates him in the frame and adds a shallow focus to generate claustrophobia.
 Then he uses motivated camera movement to push our eyes further down the road toward Frodo, who searches around for danger.